How I wish I hadn't made some mistakes when I started my career. Thankfully, I turned around within two years.

 7 Be trustworthy, inside-out!
 Utter that damn truth always!
 It is so very difficult, isn’t it?
 Take this, your boss asks you to send out the Offer letter before you leave for the day and you are in no mood to do that.
 You know it is a small task that can be finished as soon as you come in tomorrow, and so, you decide to tell that ‘harmless little lie’ that you have sent out the letter.
 (Oh! he is not going to check your emails anyway!)
 Sun rises the next morning and as luck would have it, your boss walks in earlier than you to office and hears the phone ring on your desk.
 He answers the call only to hear this candidate-in-context, ask for the very same offer letter!
 That's the moment, an impression is sealed about you.
 All of us must have had these blooper moments, but, the point is, don’t ignore these as trivial accidents.
 These are powerful lessons taught to you by life.
 Likewise, when caught red-handed, just surrender for goodness sake!
 Saves that much time for all.

 8 Try to avoid saying ‘I don’t know’ when work is assigned, it takes a truly professional mind to find out answers to... what am I doing? why am I doing this? who is this relevant to? what is the impact on my department and organization if I don’t do this? what other variables must I consider before doing this? how can make this world-class?!
 Often, the millennial workforce of today is comfortable replying “I don’t know” about their own activities.
-A classic example I often quote during my training programs is from the Indian-movie, Singam.
-The scene where the hero’s dad asks him to inquire something - the hero picks up the phone and elicits all possible information surrounding this one inquiry.
-When the same task is given to the comedian…he just calls, inquires about this one point and hangs up!
+A classic example is this scene from the Indian-movie, 'Singam' wherein the protagonist’s father assigns him a task.
+The former takes a 360-degree view of the situation and elicits all possible information; while for the same task, the comedian blindly executes what he has been told to.
 Saddening to note that majority of our workforce has not found the need to expand their thinking.
 Put up on a post-it in front of you that “whatever you do today will be world-class!” and see this mantra driving your beliefs, thinking and energy levels.
 Move from ‘I completed what was assigned’ to ‘I exceeded the expectations’…to every single task you do.

 9 Become genuinely useful How often do we find someone who gives that 100% shot at work?
 Go to the nearby supermarket, desperately looking for a product and the salesperson halfheartedly guides you to your product or even atrocious, the lazy fellow may say, “product out-of-stock” just to save himself off some work.
 Recall any such moment from your life when you were made to feel helpless – at the store, hospital, bank, school, ex-employer or anywhere when you felt you didn’t get the value you deserved.
 So, in the job that you are in, always remember this Golden Rule – “Do unto others as you would have them do unto you”.
 This is the law of Moses and the prophets, and, is portrayed in different ways in every religion.
 It means, “Do to others as you would like them do to you”.
 People easily fall into the trap of slipping on their own standards either because of laziness or they are angry about something in their workplace and use this behavior pattern as a revenge.
 Trust me, this is such a bad idea!
 Every business day is an opportunity for you to build your skill muscle, whatever work you may be doing in life.
 It works silently, adding a layer of glue and glitter for everyday of sincere work, translating into chunks of sparkling work experience!
 Set a daily target of being genuinely useful to all your stakeholders.
 Money will come trailing behind you, you will not have to run after it.
 Susan Roane, eminent writer and author emphasizes that, it is not your job title that adds value to your work; it is the usefulness or benefit that you bring about with your actions and behavior.
 Cultivate this attitude by becoming more and more aware of what you do not know and equip yourself with necessary knowledge and skills.